 Processions on horseback are traditional in many rural regions of Bavaria, Germany.
 Perhaps one of the most well known processions is the ‘Georgiritt’ – the Saint George Ride – in the city of Traunstein every Easter Monday.

-Every year on Easter Monday, around 400 riders on decorated horses, parade in honour of St George from the centre of town to the small church of Etterschlag, accompanied by musicians, dancers and people dressed in traditional regional costumes.
-Once they’ve arrived at the church, the horses and their riders are blessed.
-Then follows a sword dance to symbolically drive away the winter and welcome in the spring.
+The earliest known record of this festival dates back to 1762, although it probably evolved from a medieval pagan custom.
+In its modern incarnation, the Saint George Ride sees more than 400 riders and their ornately-decorated horses embark on a pilgrimage from the centre of Traunstein to the Ettendorfer chapel, accompanied by musicians, dancers and performers, all dressed in traditional Bavarian costumes.
+Once they’ve arrived at the church, the priest blesses the horses and their riders.
+Then follows the Schwertertanz – the swordsmen’s dance – to symbolically drive away the winter and welcome in the spring.

-Check out these fantastic photographs of the parade, captured by photographer Philipp Guelland.
+Check out these fantastic photographs of the parade.
 Look at the detail in the plaiting of the manes and tails – amazing!